Last updated on 25th February 2022

 Metro Trains created an animated video to raise awareness of rail safety.
 Their video featured cute characters suffering gruesome yet hilarious deaths, all while singing a very catchy song:

 Increasing brand awareness is just one way video gets results!
-Join us next time for article 2 of 4 when we’ll be talking about how to increase traffic with video.
+Check out how to increase traffic with video.